-Finding an effective treatment for your back pain can be frustrating, but with help from the team at Valley Pain Centers, you can finally get relief.
-Led by expert pain management specialists Toure Knighton MD, Dinesh Chinthagada MD, Jin Yuk MD and David Kush MD, allows you to get care close to home at one of their three locations in Phoenix, Scottsdale, and Peoria, Arizona.
+Finding an effective treatment for your back pain can be frustrating, but with help from the team at Valley Neurology and Pain, you can finally get relief.
+Led by expert pain management specialists, allows you to get care close to home at one of their two locations in Phoenix and Peoria.
 The award-winning team provides comprehensive back-pain care for acute and chronic conditions.
 Call or schedule a consultation online today to learn about your options.

 The back may look like a smooth surface, but underneath it's incredibly complex.
 In addition to the spine and the nerves it contains, the back contains muscles, ligaments and tendons, and any of these can contribute to pain.
 The good news is, most causes of back pain can be treated without surgery by using conservative and minimally-invasive approaches.
 One approach is injection therapy, which relieves painful symptoms as well as the underlying inflammation that can cause pain and other symptoms.
 Some common causes of back pain include: